olegprotech/java-interviews/text-scanning-offline/README.md

 ## Non-Functional Requirements
 * NFR1 Please make it a maven project.
-* NFR2 Testing your solution is important part of the task - we will pay special attention to the coverage and corner cases considered.
+* NFR2 Testing your solution is important part of the scanBlockOfChunksTask - we will pay special attention to the coverage and corner cases considered.
   * AC
     * run.sh with all the test files supplied
     * JUnit